CorrineC/full-stack-study/git/NOTES.md

 Git is for everyone, including, but not limited to:

 - Developers.
 With Git, each developer gets a local repository with a full history of commits.
-Git's distributed system enables effective workflow around feature branches.
+Git's distributed system enables effective workflow around feature branches by avoiding blocking; developers don't have to wait for others' changes to be checked in.
+Lost repositories can also be replaced by cloning someone elses repositories.
+Additionally, Git has pull requests, which allow for project leads to control what is added to the master branch.
+These conveniences allow for continuous integration and delivery of software.
 - Marketing.
 - Product Management.
 - Designers.
 - Customer Support.